Ogedi001/server_monitoring_system/README/alertmanager.md

-# Alerttmanger Installation configuration Guide
+# Alertmanger Installation configuration Guide
 This guide provides step-by-step instructions to install and configure Alertmanager.

 ## Prerequisites